yonatan-py/expressYourself/README.md

     sudo chmod 776 ./start.sh
     ./start.sh

-go to:

-    localhost:3000

-to see app.
+go to: `http://localhost:3000`, to see app.

-go to:

-    localhost:5000/bracket

-to see editor.
+go to: `http://localhost:5000/bracket`, to see the Brackets editor.